What is EMDR and how to get help in San Diego?

 • Upsetting Events

-EMDR uses Eye Movement or other bilateral situations to activate opposite sides of the brain.
+EMDR uses Eye Movement or other bilateral stimulation to activate opposite sides of the brain.
 One theory is that it works much like Rapid Eye Movement (REM) sleep.
 REM sleep is thought to be the stage of sleep where we do much of our dreaming and reprocessing of recent events.
 Sometimes the event can be too big to process in dreams or sometimes our dreams get short-circuited (nightmares, etc).
-When that happens negative events can get stuck .
+When that happens, negative events can get stuck.
 Even if the event was weeks, months or years ago, it still feels like it’s happening all over again.
 EMDR can be a powerful form of therapy in helping a patient get “unstuck” from persistent unpleasant memories and anxiety.

 What does EMDR look like in the therapy session?